 5. Life Achievements

 Paapa’s life achievements are really a reflection of hardwork and dedication.
-The Okukuseku hitmaker has many albums and songs to his credit, some of which earned several nominations and national awards.
+The Okukuseku hitmaker has 15 albums and many songs to his credit, some of which earned several nominations and national awards.

 Throughout his music career, Paapa was instrumental in the revival and projection of several music bands such as The Western Diamond Band, The Gold Nuggets and The Carousel Seven.